-There are likely a few dozen brands or names of different massage therapies in the world, but if you were to break them down to the basics, there are probably just less than ten—all involve some form of physical touch.
-Nonetheless, the type of massage you would use depends on what your intentions are, your health status, and prior experience.
+There are likely more than 20 different types of massage in the world, but if you were to break them down to the basics, there are probably just less than ten—all involve some form of physical touch.
+Nonetheless, the type of massage you receive depends on what your intentions are, your health status, and prior experience.

 For many people, massage just feels good, and the demand for massage therapy seems to be increasing—at least in the United States.
-The U.S. Bureau of Labor Statistics states that employment for massage therapy is expected to grow 22 percent from 2018 to 2028 (from nearly 160,000 to about 190,000) because more healthcare professionals see the value of massage and would likely hire massage therapists or refer their patients to one.
+The Bureau of Labor Statistics states that employment for massage therapy is expected to grow 32 percent from 2020 to 2030, which is an additional 46,500 jobs by the next decade.

-Recognizing the different types of massage, including the differences of touch quality, purpose, history, and other little details, could make a big difference in your experience and be a well-informed consumer.
-Plus, scientific evidence about massage therapy can help guide therapists and the public to what certain types of massage can and cannot do.
-This list provides some of the common types that you would likely encounter at a spa or private practice.
+Recognizing the different types of massage, including touch quality, purpose, history, and other little details, could make a big difference in your experience.
+Plus, scientific evidence about massage therapy, pain, and touch can help guide you to what massage can and cannot do.

 Deep tissue massage

 Many spas offer deep tissue massage as a secondary option to Swedish massage as part of their list of services.
-Contrary to the popular idea that deep tissue massage is “better” than Swedish or other types of massage to alleviate pain and muscle stiffness, this type of massage can be painful and uncomfortable for some people if too much pressure is applied.
-Also, the relief many get from deep tissue massage is likely attributed to the nervous and endocrine systems as well as the person’s expectations and prior experience to deep tissue massage.
+Contrary to the popular idea that deep tissue massage is “better” than Swedish or other types of massage to alleviate pain and muscle stiffness, deep tissue work can be painful and uncomfortable for some people if too much pressure is applied.

 What do you do when you have a headache or an achy back and you don’t want to take medications?
-A good prenatal massage may help relieve some of the common discomforts of pregnancy.
+A good pregnancy massage (or prenatal massage) may help relieve some of the pains and anxiety of pregnancy.

 Trigger point therapy